 Strong bonds have developed and our heart is continue to support our brothers and sisters in Moldova and to encourage and help them in their discipleship and outreach as a church

 Since 2014 our BMS links have been to their work in Bangladesh.
 BMS has had links to the area since its very early days.
 It was in 1793 that William Carey went to India as a BMS missionary.
 The area where he and his family first settled is now part of Bangladesh.
 The Bangladeshi Baptist Churches are very proud of this history.

 We support, through Interserve, a couple working in a university in South East Asia.

 Several CBC Members are involved in both long-term and short-term projects serving communities abroad:

 Emily Brittain helps to run ‘Hope for Lungi’, a small charitable organisation working in and around Lungi, Sierra Leone, West Africa.

 Hope For Lungi was initially founded with the aim of completing the building of the Hope Assembly Church Pre & Primary School in Tulun, Lungi.
 We now support this school, church and community with sponsorships for education, training, and also with provision for basic needs such as food and clothing.
 Hope for Lungi’s purpose is a practical outworking of faith and love in this community and we aim to enable them to help others in need.

 To find out more, have a look at their facebook page: Hope for Lungi on Facebook

-A number from CBC are regular sponsors and have visited the centre, and both Maura & Dorian Ferdinando are trustees of the charity and have visited the centre 10 times.
+A number of people from CBC are regular sponsors and have visited the centre, and both Maura & Dorian Ferdinando are trustees of the charity and have visited the centre 10 times.